Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 How To Break The Biological Loop

-In paramedics, military and other high-risk professions, “Stress Exposure Training” is used to help individuals shorten their stress response.
+In paramedics, military and other high-risk professions, “Stress Exposure Training” helps shorten the stress response by telling the body it's safe.

 Three Techniques You Can Do Right Now

-I’ve gathered five lesser known but super powerful habits from different experts, all of which you can do right now.
+I’ve gathered five super powerful habits which are designed to be immediately effective, and you can do them wherever you are, right now.

 “Once you let your past decide how you experience the present, you have destroyed your future.” - Sadhguru

-A book that really helped free me from rumination and anxiety was “Inner Engineering” by Sadhguru.
-He establishes very clearly how ruminating about the past, and worrying about the future are the same thing as trying to exist in your memory or your imagination.
-Neither are “real.”
-Neither exist.
-Come back to the “now”.
+In “Inner Engineering” by Sadhguru, he explains how ruminating about the past, and worrying about the future are the same thing as trying to exist in your memory or your imagination.
+Neither are “real” Neither exist.
+The faster you can come back to the “now”, the faster you can break out of a rumination cycle.

 Habit 2: Physiological Sigh (Andrew Huberman)

 Basically this is a double inhale, followed by a long slow exhale until your lungs are almost empty.
-Even three times is enough to produce results.
-The body naturally creates this exact type of breathing during a good old cry.
+Even just three breaths is enough.
+Interestingly, the body naturally creates this breathing pattern during a good cry.

 Deliberately breathing like this is a unique but powerful way to “force” your sympathetic nervious systems to shift back into a calmer state.